Aleyssu/cookiecutter-tutorial/README.md

 This function call assumes that the `cookiecutter.json` contains the variables `project_name` and `_timestamp`

 #### Template Directory
-By default, cookiecutter assumes that the main directory is the same as the template directory.
+By default, Cookiecutter assumes that the main directory is the same as the template directory.
 If the template is located within a subdirectory, or there are multiple templates in the given cookiecutter, the `directory` argument will be required.
 ```python
 cookiecutter('example-cookiecutter', directory='template1')
 ```